Ukraine war: Britons held by rebels in Ukraine plead not guilty

 Their cases will continue to be heard in early October.

-Family and friends of the Britons say they were not mercenaries and have called for them to be treated as prisoners of war in accordance to the Geneva Conventions.
+Family and friends of the Britons say they were not mercenaries and have called for them to be treated as prisoners of war in accordance with the Geneva Conventions.

 The international treaties protect people who do not take part in fighting, like aid workers, and those who can no longer fight, like prisoners of war, against "acts of violence or intimidation".